wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/2-diagnose-encryption-problems.md

 If OME is configured, this command will display `$True` for the `AzureRMSLicensingEnabled` property.

-If sensitive content is arriving at recipient mailboxes unencrypted, it might be because the mail transport rules are not correctly set up.
+If sensitive content is arriving at recipient mailboxes unencrypted, it might be because the mail transport rules aren't correctly set up.
 You can view the list of transport rule in the Exchange Admin Center (EAC):

 1. In the EAC, go to **Mail flow > Rules**.
 1. In the list of rules, you can see summary properties for each rule.
 To see full details, select the rule and then select **Edit**.